 Canopy Walkway

-The Canopy Walkway is the most popular attraction in Taman Negara.
-Amongst the longest in the world, the Taman Negara bridge spans over 530 meters and averages 30 meters above the ground.
+The Canopy Walk is the most popular attraction in Taman Negara.
+Amongst the longest in the world, the Taman Negara bridge spans over 550 metres and rises up to 45 metres above the ground.

 Spine tingling in sections, the canopy walkway is the best way to appreciate this vast and ancient rainforest from above – as well as spot Taman Negara wildlife!